-The chart and maps below explores the 2010-2014 ACS 5-year (table S1810) disability estimates by county type (OMB county classifications).
-The ACS asks a set of disability indicator questions to determine disability, if a respondent can answer “yes” to any disability question they are classified as having a disability.
+The maps and chart below explore the American Community Survey 5-year data (Table S1810) on disability estimates by county type (OMB county classifications).
+The ACS asks a set of disability indicator questions to determine disability.
+If a respondent can answer “yes” to any disability question they are classified as having a disability.
 The data is for individuals ages 18 and older as not all data is collected for ages younger than 18 years.

 Chart 5.
 Disability Rates by Type and County Type (ages 18 years and up).
 This chart shows that the trends of higher disability rates in rural areas remain when looking across impairment.
 Rates increase from urban to rural across all groups.
 The highest rates are found in the ambulatory difficulty group (8% in metropolitan to 10.6% in metropolitan to 12.5% in noncore) followed by Independent Living (5.6%, 6.8%, 7.8%), Cognitive (5%, 6%, 7,1%), Hearing (4%, 6%, 7.1%), Self-Care (2.9%, 3.6%, 4.2%) and Vision (2.6%, 3.5%, 4.1%) impairment.